avenger1003/angular-interview-questions/README.md

 ##### 8. ngOnDestroy()
 Cleanup just before Angular destroys the directive/component.
 Unsubscribe Observables and detach event handlers to avoid memory leaks.
 Called just before Angular destroys the directive/component.

+### 4. What is Observable?
+An Observable is a function that can return a stream of values to an observer over time, this can either be synchronously or asynchronously.
+The data values returned can go from zero to an infinite range of values.